The digital divide disproportionately affects people of color and under-resourced populations.

 Free Internet, Equipment and Training for Eligible Households

 - Refurbished desktop and/or all-in-one computer

-- Digital literacy training and other important learning resources
+- Digital literacy training

 - Households in the Sacramento region who earn $30,000 or less, or families eligible for public assistance programs such as the National School Lunch Program, housing assistance, Medicaid, SNAP, etc.

 “Thank you so much for the resources you have provided my family.
 A few months ago our computer broke, and we did not have the money to get it fixed.
 Now that we have a computer, I can apply to jobs and connect with my family and friends.”

 - How long will it take to process my application?
 It will typically take three weeks.
 Someone will email or call you once your application is reviewed and processed.

 - If I am selected to receive resources, am I able to receive a hotspot and a computer?
 Yes, if you are selected to receive resources, you can receive a hotspot and computer if you do not have internet and would prefer a hotspot over receiving broadband.